-The main reason that spiders enter a house is because they want food.
-They eat insects, so if you have a spider problem, you also probably have a lot of insects around for them to feed on.
-So, it might be good that spiders are in your house, and maybe you should be focusing your energy on fighting insects, instead!
-With that in mind, we know that these eight-legged creatures don’t make great houseguests.
+Spiders enter a house because they want food.
+They eat insects, so if you have a spider problem, you also probably have a lot of insects around for them to eat.
+With that may be worth focusing your energy on fighting insects, instead!
+Even so, we know these eight-legged creatures don’t make great houseguests.
 Get rid of them with these tips.

 Begin your spider banishment quest by checking your house for cracks in the basement walls and window casings.
 Spiders can either sneak in through these cracks or are hanging out inside them right now, so sealing these areas is a powerful spider deterrent.